muharremgem/HTML_CSS_Netflix_clone/README.md

 ## Objective

-Functionally create a Team members as in the image above
+Functionally create a Netflix_clone as in the image above

 ### At the end of the project, following topics are to be covered;

 - HTML Forms-Input Types

 - HTML Form Elements